imagej/imagej.github.io/_pages/Architecture.md

 In the case of Eclipse, you may need to "Update Maven project" in order to see the snapshot couplings go into effect; the shortcut {% include key content='Alt' %}+{% include key content='F5' %} while selecting the affected project(s) accomplishes this quickly.

-{% include warning-box content='"""Current versions of the Eclipse Maven integration (tested with Eclipse Mars) fail to correctly resolve the `LATEST` version tag to `SNAPSHOT`s.
-Use the command-line client instead."""' %}
+{% include warning-box content='**Current versions of the Eclipse Maven integration (tested with Eclipse Mars) fail to correctly resolve the `LATEST` version tag to `SNAPSHOT`s.
+Use the command-line client instead.**' %}

 Either way, ***be sure to work on a topic branch while developing code in this fashion.*** You will need to clean up your Git history afterwards before merging things to the `master` branch, in order to achieve [reproducible builds](Reproducible_builds).